KML-Style/osm_sparql/README.md

 #### `getWheelchairFriendlyBuildings(endpointUrl)`

 - Get all buildings that are wheelchair-accessible.
 - Returns an array of objects having the following structure : (item, name).
+Name can be null if undefined in OSM.
 - <sub> eg. of use : <code> getWheelchairFriendlyBuildings('http://localhost:7200/repositories/1') </code></sub>

 #### `getWheelchairFriendlyToilets(endpointUrl)`

 - Get all toilets tagged as wheelchair-accessible (with info about gender, if available).
 - Returns an array of objects having the following structure : (item, genre).
+Genre can be null if undefined in OSM.
 - <sub> eg. of use : <code> getWheelchairFriendlyToilets('http://localhost:7200/repositories/1') </code></sub>

 #### `getStairsWithRamp(endpointUrl)`